damonitor/damo/USAGE.md

     total size: 59.868 GiB

 `recency-sz-hist` style shows the distribution of per-byte idle time in histogram.
-Anoter name of it is `cold-memory-tail`.
+Another name of it is `cold-memory-tail`.
 For example,

     $ sudo damo report access --style recency-sz-hist
     <idle time (us)> <total size>